intermine/internships/guidance/students-accepted.md

 ## Final Report

-Each student will present their project at the end of August at the InterMine Community Call - a friendly teleconference call attended by the InterMine community -- developers and biologists who use InterMine.
+Each student/intern will present their project at the end of August at the InterMine Community Call - a friendly teleconference call attended by the InterMine community -- developers and biologists who use InterMine.
 The presentation will be limited to 5 minutes with a short time available for discussion after.
-Ideally this will be a live demonstration of your software project but can be slides or video demo instead.
+Ideally this will be a live demonstration of your project but can be slides or video demo instead.

 Each student will also write up their project.
 This will take the form of a short blog post with the following sections: